Graduate and Professional Education

 Music graduates primarily earned post baccalaureate degrees in Arts and Humanities (Music).
 A very small proportion earned degrees in Business; Education; Social Service Professions (Law); and Engineering.

-Post baccalaureate degrees reported for Penfield graduates fall primarily in the following categories: Social Service Professions, Education, and Business.
+Post baccalaureate degrees reported for graduates of the College of Professional Advancement fall primarily in the following categories: Social Service Professions, Education, and Business.
 A much smaller proportion earned degrees in Social Sciences; Arts and Humanities; Health Professions; and Engineering.

 Georgia Baptist College of Nursing